 Simple English definitions for legal terms

-Read a random definition: public agency
+Read a random definition: supplier

 A self-proved will is a legal document that a person creates to outline how they want their assets to be distributed after they die.
 To make a will self-proved, the person must sign it in front of witnesses and have them sign it as well.
 This makes it easier for the will to be accepted by a court after the person's death.
 Self-regulation is when an organization or industry creates rules and standards for itself to follow, without needing outside government oversight.
 This can help ensure that the organization or industry operates in a fair and ethical manner.